mcconvil/mase/cran-comments.md

-# Update
+# Resubmission

 This is an update to mase 0.1.1.
+The new version is mase 0.1.2/

-Received the following message:
+Received the following message from CRAN:

 "This concerns packages